 - (b) During a period of total disability an employee must be under the regular and personal care of a legally qualified doctor of medicine. - (c) (i) If an employee becomes totally disabled and during this period of total disability engages in rehabilitative employment where they are unable to perform the principle duties of their previous classification, the employee may earn in combination with benefits from this Plan up to 100% of the employee's earnings at the date of disability.
-In the event that income from rehabilitative employee's earnings at date of disability, the benefit from this Plan will be further reduced by the excess amount. - (ii) If an employee is able to perform the principle duties of the position they are placed into on rehabilitative employment, the employee may earn, in combination with benefits from the Plan, up to 100% of their earnings at the date of disability or the position's current rate of pay, whichever is greater.
+In the event that income from rehabilitative employment and the benefit paid under this Plan exceed 100% of the employee's earnings at date of disability, the benefit from this Plan will be further reduced by the excess amount. - (ii) If an employee is able to perform the principle duties of the position they are placed into on rehabilitative employment, the employee may earn, in combination with benefits from the Plan, up to 100% of their earnings at the date of disability or the position's current rate of pay, whichever is greater.